 Developing Your Resume

 - Make a list of your experiences.
-Generate a list of everything you have done or earned in college relating to jobs, campus activities, class projects, travel abroad, sports, volunteer activities, awards, honors, foreign languages, computer skills, and so on.
+Include everything you have done or earned in college relating to jobs, campus activities, class projects, travel abroad, sports, volunteer activities, awards, honors, foreign languages, computer skills, and so on.
 List as many details you can recall, including dates.

 - Make a list of your skills.
-Generate a list of your skills including: languages, technical skills, transferable functional skills, self-management skills, and career competencies.
+Including languages, technical skills, transferable functional skills, self-management skills, and career competencies.
 If these skills align closely with specific experiences you’ve had, you might incorporate them into bullet points for that experience.
 For example: Demonstrate excellent interpersonal skills working with diverse clients.
 Otherwise, you may include them in a separate “Skills” or “Competencies” section.

 - Determine section headings.
 The content of your resume will help you determine appropriate categories.
 Do not simply use headings you’ve seen on sample resumes unless you have the content to fit.
 Place the Education heading after the contact information, then select headings that apply to you.
 Examples: Relevant Experience, Additional Experience, Leadership (should only be a separate section if you have several leadership roles), Undergraduate Research, Campus Involvement, Community Involvement, Awards/Honors.